 This brings us to the trip that Block’s founder, Jack Dorsey, who also founded Twitter (TWTR), took to Africa in 2020 to meet with local entrepreneurs.

 Jack realized that all of their problems had to do with payments.
 In an interview with Lex Fridman, he said, “We are lucky in the U.S. to not even have to think about payments.”

 Jack believes that money is a foundational layer that solves so much more and that digital assets can increase the speed of innovation for the world.
 Enter, Cash App.

-Cash App was born out of a Square hackathon and is now one of its most important assets, contributing approximately 12.5% of its revenue.
+Cash App was born out of a Block hackathon and is now one of its most important assets.

-Starting in November 2017, users could begin buying and selling Bitcoin on the Cash App.
-Jack has been a public supporter of cryptocurrencies, specifically Bitcoin, for years.
+Starting in November 2017, users could begin buying and selling bitcoin on the Cash App.
+Jack has been an advocate for Bitcoin, and Bitcoin only, when it comes to cryptocurrencies.

-“Bitcoin has the potential to solve [regulation stalling innovation] because it potentially allows Square to launch a product in every single market around the world.
+“Bitcoin has the potential to solve [regulation stalling innovation] because it potentially allows [Block] to launch a product in every single market around the world.

 They’re all using the same cryptocurrency, so there’s a constant understanding of regulation around that type of asset,” he stated in his interview with Lex Fridman.

-This investment represented approximately one percent of Square’s total assets at the time and added them to the shortlist of public companies who put bitcoin on their balance sheet.
+This investment represented approximately one percent of Block’s total assets at the time and added them to the shortlist of public companies who put bitcoin on their balance sheet.

 #2.
 PayPal (PYPL)